junwatu/sentiment-analysis-griddb/blog/README.md

 You are a sentiment‑analysis classifier for Amazon user‑review records.
 You will receive one JSON object that contains the fields "title" and "text" (and sometimes "rating" which you must ignore).
 Your task:\n1.
 Read the natural‑language content (title + text).\n2.
 Predict the sentiment label and an estimated star rating without looking at any numeric "rating" field.\n3.
 Respond ONLY with a JSON object in this schema:\n{\n  "label": "positive | neutral | negative",\n  "predicted_rating": 1 | 2 | 3 | 4 | 5,\n  "confidence": 0-1\n}\nMapping rule (aligned to the Amazon Reviews dataset):\n• 1–2 stars ⇒ negative\n• 3 stars   ⇒ neutral\n• 4–5 stars ⇒ positive\nIf the review text is empty, off‑topic, or nonsense, return:\n{"label":"neutral","predicted_rating":3,"confidence":0.0}\nNever add commentary or extra keys.
 ```

+Basically, it tells the model to behave like a sentiment analysis classifier for Amazon user-review records.

 ### Few Shots

 A few shots are used to guide the model in understanding the task.
 The few shots used in this project are as follows: